What follows are some thoughts on nostalgia and how it may blur critical assessment, prompted by yesterday's post on this year's Oscars show.

 I wasn't going to write about The 85th Annual Academy Awards.

 Really.
 Not outside of some comments on other blogs, anyway.
-And not because the producers tossed out the formal nomenclature and rebranded this year's show purely as "the Oscars".
-I'm not above a linguistic gotcha; this is simply not such a gotcha.
+And it ain't because producers attempted to chuck the formality and rebrand this year's show purely as "the Oscars".
+I'm not above a linguistic gotcha; however, this is not such a gotcha.
 I honestly expected to be too fatigued and just plain iffy about the telecast that I was happy thinking about not writing about it.

-But last night's Oscars telecast, hosted by Seth MacFarlane, was so disappointing that I kind-of can't help myself.
+But last night's Oscarfest, hosted by Seth MacFarlane, was so disappointing that I

-I don't have much to say about the content of the show, which of course won't stop me from saying something as long as I'm here.
-My anticipated mixture of indifference and irritation was pretty much spot-on.
+I don't have much to say about the content of the show.
+My anticipated mixture of indifference and irritation was pretty spot-on.
 It's that during the telecast I finally came to — hmm... not a realization or epiphany, exactly, more of a rubicon I suppose — a rubicon in terms of my relationship with the annual event.
 I found myself curiously indifferent about my irritation.

 As you might've heard, the Oscars are tonight.